escobard/blockchains-nd/part3/project4/README.md

 ## License

-As of January 9th, 2018, these files are open for all to use and contribute to.
+As of August 29th, 2018, these files are open for all to use and contribute to.
 This repository is protected under the [MIT License](http://choosealicense.com/licenses/mit/).